dasavisha/dasavisha.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-**I am currently on the job market and looking for tenure-track faculty positions in Biomedical Informatics with a focus on Clinical NLP and Large Language Modeling.**
+**I am currently on the job market and looking for tenure-track faculty positions in Biomedical Informatics with a focus on Clinical NLP and Secure Large Language Modeling.**

 I am currently a Research Fellow with the Arizona Advanced AI & Innovation (A3I) Hub, Mayo Clinic, AZ.
 I have worked as a Postdoc at University of Texas Health Science Center, Houston with Dr. Wenjin J. Zheng and Dr. Hua Xu on Biomedical NLP and Knowledge Mining.
 I earned my PhD from University of Houston under Dr. Rakesh Verma.